robisim74/qwik-speak/README.md

 ```
 #### Qwik Speak component
 `QwikSpeak` component provides the Speak context to the app. `Props`:
-  - `config`: Speak config
+  - `config` Speak config
-  - `translationFn`: Optional functions to use
+  - `translationFn` Optional functions to use
-  - `locale`: Optional locale to use
+  - `locale` Optional locale to use
-  - `langs`: Optional additional languages to preload data for (multilingual)
+  - `langs` Optional additional languages to preload data for (multilingual)

 #### Speak component (scoped translations)
 `Speak` component can be used for scoped translations. `Props`:
-  - `assets`: Assets to load
+  - `assets` Assets to load
-  - `langs`: Optional additional languages to preload data for (multilingual)
+  - `langs` Optional additional languages to preload data for (multilingual)

 ### Functions
 - `$translate(keys: string | string[], params?: any, ctx?: SpeakState, lang?: string)`